onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* An issue which causes spinner not hidden when webview dismissed by done button.
+* An issue which causes spinner not hidden when web view dismissed by done button.

 ---